jrdegbe/thamesthrive-api/docs/configuration/multi-tenant/index.md

 ## API Endpoint and Method

-Make an API call to the Tracardi API using the POST method and the endpoint `/tenant/install`.
+Make an API call to the ThamesThrive API using the POST method and the endpoint `/tenant/install`.

 ## Payload